 Q: Is one framework more production-ready than the other?
 Both run in production at scale.
 LangChain’s LangSmith observability tooling is a meaningful advantage for teams that need tracing, debugging, and evaluation tooling integrated with their framework.
 LlamaIndex’s production story has improved significantly with the addition of Workflows and better async support.

 Q: What about AutoGen or CrewAI?
 AutoGen (Microsoft) and CrewAI focus on multi-agent collaboration patterns – multiple agents working together on a task.
 They address a different layer than LangChain or LlamaIndex.
 Many teams use AutoGen or CrewAI for the agent collaboration layer with LangChain or LlamaIndex handling the underlying retrieval and tool execution.
-See our multi-agent systems guide for how these layers interact.
+If you’re comparing those orchestration styles directly, see our AutoGen vs CrewAI guide.

 Q: How do I evaluate retrieval quality before committing to a framework?
 Build a small evaluation set: 20–30 representative queries with expected answers drawn from your actual documents.
 Run both frameworks against this set using default retrieval configurations.
 Measure hit rate (did the correct document chunk appear in the top 3 results?) and answer quality (did the LLM produce the correct answer?).
 LlamaIndex typically scores higher on this benchmark for knowledge-intensive agents; LangChain is competitive for agents with shallow retrieval needs.